-Overall rates of adverse events and serious adverse events were generally similar between XGEVA and Zometa.
-Osteonecrosis of the jaw (ONJ) was infrequent, with no statistically significant difference between treatment arms.
+Overall rates of adverse events and serious adverse events were generally similar between XGEVA and zoledronic acid.
+Osteonecrosis of the jaw (ONJ) was seen in approximately 1-2 percent of patients, with no statistically significant difference between treatment arms.
 Hypocalcemia was more frequent in the XGEVA treatment group.
 Overall survival and progression-free survival were similar between arms in all three trials.